 Jesus does not draw you to the Father; the Father draws you to Jesus.
 Why did you all of a sudden get interested in God and the Bible?
-Look at all the millions of people out there, billions of people out there.
-Why did you get interested?
+Look at all the billions of people out there.
+Why did you become interested?
 How did that happen?
 That’s a miracle from God!

 Jesus received all authority and all things.

-Jesus claimed that, “All authority in heaven and on earth has been given to me” (Matthew 28:18).
+Jesus claimed that, “All authority in heaven and on earth has been given to me” (Matt 28:18).
 By implication, God gave Him that authority.
 Jesus received that authority.

-Jesus has all things because He Jesus received it from the Father:
+Jesus has all things because He received it from the Father: